compagnb/w18_intro_to_iot/wk1.md

 ```
     * **&&** is used to say both conditions need to be met
     * **||** is used to say the one of the conditions need to be met
-* In addition to digitalWrite, there are some other built in functions that control pin activity:
-    * **analogWrite**: Sets the pin to a value between 0 and 255, where 0 is the same as LOW and 255 is the same as HIGH.
-This is sort of like sending a voltage between 0 and 3.3V, but since this is a digital system, it uses a mechanism called Pulse Width Modulation, or PWM.
-You could use analogWrite to dim an LED, as an example.
-    * **digitalRead**: This will read the digital value of a pin, which can be read as either HIGH or LOW.
-If you were to connect the pin to 3.3V, it would read HIGH; if you connect it to GND, it would read LOW.
-Anywhere in between, it'll probably read whichever one it's closer to, but it gets dicey in the middle.
-    * **analogRead**: This will read the analog value of a pin, which is a value from 0 to 4095, where 0 is LOW (GND) and 4095 is HIGH (3.3V).
-All of the analog pins (A0 to A7) can handle this. analogRead is great for reading data from sensors.

 ### In-class Exercises/Challenges:
 * Hello World Web Page thru C9.